 Evelyn Murphy is a former Lt.
 Governor of Massachusetts, Chair of the Board of SBLI USA Mutual LIfe Insurance Company and director of Citizens Energy Corporation.
+She is on the Advisory Boards of the Center for Women and Work, University of Massachusetts Lowell and the Center for Women and Public Policy, UMass Boston.
 She earned a BA in mathematics from Duke University; MA in economics from Columbia University; PhD in economics from Duke University.

 "As the first woman ever elected to a statewide office in MA, I understand how hard women still have to work to achieve equality.
 Despite Massachusetts 'liberal' image, prior to me, no woman had ever served as Governor, Lt.
 Governor, Secretary of State, Attorney General, Auditor, Treasurer or US Senator.
 In politics, at work, in society, and in our communities, we still have much to do, and being paid what we are worth is fundamental to equality."

 Prior to elected office, Dr. Murphy served as Secretary of Environmental Affairs for the Commonwealth of Massachusetts and Secretary of Economic Affairs.
 She is the recipient of eleven honorary degrees over one hundred awards from national, state and local organizations.

 Annie Houle, National Director of Campus and Community Initiatives